nayemrabbi/todo-list/README.md

 This a simple todo list app while working on this project.
 I have learned DOM operation, how to handle event e.t.c.

-# Author

 ## 🚀 About Me

-Hi there! 👋 I am a Front End Web Developer.
+Hi there! 👋 This is Nayem Rabbi.
+I am a Front End Web Developer.
 I am currently living in Dhaka, Bangladesh and am working towards gaining global experience.
-My goal is to help your company grow with my skill set. 💻🚀I'm a full stack developer...
+My goal is to help your company grow with my skill set. 💻🚀

 ## 🔗 Links